AhmedAbdel-Aal/Voila_logistics_app/README.md

      `cd Voila_logistics_app`

   2- build the app image and getting it up running by

     `docker-compose up --build`

+  3- Open the browser on `localhost:3000` and interact with the UI

  ## How it is build